sunny-chung/kdatetime-multiplatform/README.md

 A Kotlin Multiplatform library to provide **regular date-time functionality needed with very minimal platform dependencies**.
 It means upgrading OS / platform SDK target versions or moving to another platform would not break your application.
 Same and consistent core API set is provided to all JVM, Apple, JS targets.

-This library is currently under active development.
-Suggestions and contributions are welcomed!
+This library is going to be stable.
+All major features have been implemented, but suggestions and contributions are welcomed!

 ## TL;DR
 * [APIs](#apis)